Back to All Events

 WHO SHOULD ATTEND

-This workshop is designed for individuals or organizations interested in producing a podcast heavily informed by storytelling techniques, participating in a creative group process, and learning to conceptualize a podcast, drilling down from its overall identity to specific episodes.
+This workshop is designed for individuals or organizations interested in producing a podcast heavily informed by storytelling techniques, participating in a creative group process, and learning to conceptualize a podcast.

 SPECIAL NOTES